The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$: Dynamical relaxation

 \subsection{The CFP of relaxed and unrelaxed clusters at $z=0$}

 In our sample of $245$ clusters at $z=0$, there are $90$ clusters with $\relaxmath \ge 1$.
 We repeat the analysis of CFP fitting using only relaxed clusters that are properly fitted by an NFW profile (i.e., $\sigma_\mathrm{fit} \le 2$).

-The results are summarised in Table~\ref{tab:plane300_relax}.
+The results are summarised in Table~\ref{tab:plane300_relax} in Appendix~\ref{sec:tables}.
 We find that the CFP of relaxed clusters is closer to the expectation of simplified virial equilibrium ($\alpha=1$ and $\beta=-1$), compared to the CFP obtained for the full sample (Section~\ref{sec:fplane300}).
 This result is independent of the definition of weighted gas temperature and the radial ranged employed.
 In particular, the CFP parameters obtained using the mass-weighted temperature are compatible with $\alpha=1$ and $\beta=-1$, even for the radial range of $500h^{-1}$~kpc.
 For the spectroscopic-like temperature, we also find the same systematic differences with respect to the results obtained for the full sample (Section~\ref{sec:fplane300}).
-The $\alpha$ parameter is typically smaller by $\sim 0.1$ than for the full sample, while the $\beta$ parameter is larger (less negative) by $\sim 0.2$ than for the full sample (see Tables~\ref{tab:plane300} and \ref{tab:plane300_relax}).
-The thickness of the CFP of relaxed clusters is also systematically smaller than obtained for the full sample by $0.005$--$0.01$~dex (see Table~\ref{tab:plane300_relax}).
+The $\alpha$ parameter is typically smaller by $\sim 0.06 \pm 0.03$ than for the full sample, while the $\beta$ parameter is larger (less negative) by $\sim 0.15 \pm 0.04$ than for the full sample (see Tables~\ref{tab:plane300} and \ref{tab:plane300_relax}).
+The thickness of the CFP of relaxed clusters is also systematically smaller than obtained for the full sample by down to $0.005$~dex (see Table~\ref{tab:plane300_relax} in Appendix~\ref{sec:tables}).

 Regarding the unrelaxed subsample, there are $87$ clusters with $\relaxmath \le 2/3$ at $z=0$.
-The trends in the changes in $\alpha$ and $\beta$ are opposite to those for the relaxed subsample (see Table~\ref{tab:plane300_relax}).
-Overall, except for the mass-weighted temperatures within $r_{500}$ and $r_{200}$, $\alpha$ is slightly increased by $0.05$--$0.2$, while $\beta$ is decreased by $0.1$--$0.2$.
+The trends in the changes in $\alpha$ and $\beta$ are opposite to those for the relaxed subsample (see Table~\ref{tab:plane300_relax} in Appendix~\ref{sec:tables}).
+Overall, except for the mass-weighted temperatures within $r_{500}$ and $r_{200}$, $\alpha$ slightly increases by $0.10 \pm 0.05$, while $\beta$ decreases by $0.15 \pm 0.05$.
 It is remarkable that for the mass-weighted temperatures within $r_{500}$ and $r_{200}$, $\alpha$ and $\beta$ are close to virial expectations.